krometis/krometis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a computer and math nerd currently working as Computational Scientist with Advanced Research Computing at Virginia Tech.
+I am a computer and math geek currently working as Computational Scientist with Advanced Research Computing at Virginia Tech.
 My research is in development of theoretical and computational frameworks to address a number of data analytics problems, such as how to incorporate and balance data and expert opinion into decision-making, and how to estimate model parameters, including high- or even infinite-dimensional quantities, from noisy data.
-Areas of interest include: Bayesian Inference, Parameter Estimation, Optimal Control, Uncertainty Quantification, Numerical Analysis, Scientific Computing.
+Areas of interest include: Bayesian Inference, Parameter Estimation, Optimal Control, Uncertainty Quantification, Numerical Analysis, Scientific Computing, and Machine Learning.

-Prior to coming back to academia, I spent seven years in the public and private sectors doing transportation modeling for planning and evacuation modeling; hurricane, pandemic, and other emergency preparedness; and project management.
+Prior to coming back to academia, I spent seven years in the public and private sectors doing transportation modeling for planning and evacuation applications; hurricane, pandemic, and other emergency preparedness; and project management.

 <!--
 ## education